CONTACT US

 An estimated 90,210 sales completed in August 2024, marginally lower (-0.4%) than last month and 5.4% above the same time last year.
 However, sales remain 9.8% below pre-pandemic levels (July 2017-2019 average).

-Nationwide reported a 0.7% monthly increase in house prices in September 2024.
+Nationwide External Link reported a 0.7% monthly increase in house prices in September 2024.
 Average prices rose by 3.2% year on year, up from 2.4% seen in August, marking the fastest growth since November 2022.

 SEPTEMBER UK HOUSING MARKET OVERVIEW